quarkslab/qbindiff/doc/source/binary_diffing.rst

 **Control-Flow Graph**

-A function usually consists of several basic blocks which transition between blocks is the result of a jump, a conditional jump, loop etc. A basic block is made of instructions that are consecutively executed.
+A function usually consists of several basic blocks, with transitions between these blocks occurring as a result of actions such as jumps, conditional jumps, loops, etc. a conditional jump, loop etc. A basic block is made of instructions that are consecutively executed.
 A Control-Flow Graph (CFG) represents the intra-procedural "control" relationships between basic blocks inside a function.